JRC54/todo-list/README.md

 - PostgreSQL
 - Typescript
 - React
-- Visual Studio Code / IntelliJ
+- An IDE like Visual Studio Code or IntelliJ

 ## Setup Instructions